nicolasmiaguchiku/Feijuca.Auth/docs/docs/feijucaMandatoryConfigs.md

 ---

-## ⚙️ Step 1: Setting Up MongoDB Connection String
+## ⚙️ Step 1: Setting up mongoDB connection string

 The first configuration you need to provide is the **MongoDB connection string**.
 This will enable you to store and manage the Keycloak realm settings.